This post may contain affiliate links. Please see our disclosure policy.

-This salted caramel chocolate tart is one for the record books.
+This Chocolate Salted Caramel Tart is one for the record books!
 It has a crumbly graham cracker crust, layered with a salted caramel stuffed with peanuts and chocolate ganache and topped with candied peanuts.
-It gets no better than this.

-I love a good tart, just try this apricot cream tart and this everything but the bagel sun tart - they're both show stopping treats, perfect for any occasion!
+I love a good tart, just try this apricot cream tart they’re both show stopping treats, perfect for any occasion!

 salted caramel chocolate tart with on a table